Carrie Stevens: Personal life

-In 1987, at the age of 17, Stevens met Eric Carr, then-drummer of the rock band Kiss who was 37 at the time.
+In 1987, at the age of 17, Stevens met Eric Carr, then-drummer of the rock band Kiss, who was 37 at the time.
 She spent nearly four years in a relationship with Carr until his death in 1991, and was interviewed at length for the 2011 book The Eric Carr Story.
-She now lives in Los Angeles with her son Jaxon, born from a subsequent relationship with her ex-boyfriend, film director Stephen Herek whom she met during the filming of Rock Star.
+Stevens now lives in Los Angeles with her son Jaxon, born from a subsequent relationship with her ex-boyfriend, film director Stephen Herek, whom she met during the filming of Rock Star.